 by Dale Oesterle

-This is called the book in nutshell, but if you pick up this book, you would be able to understand mergers and acquisitions in the most comprehensive manner.
+This is called the book in a nutshell, but you will understand mergers and acquisitions most comprehensively if you pick up this book.

 Review: This top M&A book is particularly useful for people who have been studying law.
-Because this book goes in details of all the legal aspects of mergers and acquisitions!
-If you are preparing for any exam and you need a handy guide to finish things up quickly, you may go for this guide and read it through.
+Because this book goes into detail about all the legal aspects of mergers and acquisitions!
+If you are preparing for any exam and need a handy guide to finish things quickly, you may go for this guide and read it through.
 Many students have mentioned that this guide has been so helpful to them in passing the exams.
-However, the text is highly technical and it would certainly not be a good choice for beginners.
+However, the text is highly technical, and it would certainly not be a good choice for beginners.

 Best takeaways from this Best M&A book

 - This book can be a great reference guide for any students (especially law) who would like to finish things off quickly.

 - All of the titles have been written by authorities on the subject, and you would also get different perspectives from various sources.

 #9 – Mergers, Acquisitions, Divestitures, and Other Restructurings (Wiley Finance)

 This book includes mergers and acquisitions, but if you belong to the finance domain, it would be a treat for you.

 Review: If you are dreaming of going into investment banking, this book would seem invaluable to you.
 Even if you don’t want to go in any particular domain and still thinking about which domain to go into, this book will help you understand the fundamental concepts in the most lucid manner.
 Yes, this is a great book for beginners, and if professionals want to get a refresher, this book would also act as the same.